AIINSTARAJ/Dynax/readme.md

     *The bot employs Python's BeautifulSoup library to parse HTML content and extract metadata from academic paper repositories.
 The scraping process involves:*

-    *Identifying Target Sources: Selecting reputable academic databases or websites for data extraction.*
+    I*dentifying Target Sources: Selecting reputable academic databases or websites for data extraction.*

     *Parsing HTML Content: Using BeautifulSoup to navigate and extract relevant metadata fields.*

     *Data Storage: Organizing the extracted data into a structured format, such as a database or CSV file, for easy retrieval.*

     3.2 Telegram Bot Integration

-The pyTelegramBotAPI library facilitates the creation of the Telegram bot, which includes:
+    *The pyTelegramBotAPI library facilitates the creation of the Telegram bot, which includes:*

-Bot Setup: Registering the bot with Telegram and obtaining the API token.
+    *Bot Setup: Registering the bot with Telegram and obtaining the API token.*

-Command Handlers: Implementing functions to process user inputs and trigger the appropriate scraping functions.
+*Command Handlers: Implementing functions to process user inputs and trigger the appropriate scraping functions.*

-User Interaction: Designing a user-friendly interface that allows users to request metadata and receive responses in a readable format.
+*User Interaction: Designing a user-friendly interface that allows users to request metadata and receive responses in a readable format.*

 4. Results